leapdao/sparse-merkle-tree/proof-data-provider/README.md

 ### Method - `addTreeManually`.
 You can save your tree to the provider's database manually by sending POST request with corresponding data inside it.
 The data must be object with keys `depth` and `leaves` and the values must be `number` and `object` (`{}`) accordingly.
-Example of the request's data:
+Example of the request payload:
 ```
 {"jsonrpc":"2.0", "method": "addTreeManually", "params": {"depth": 160, "leaves": {"0x0000000000000000000000000000000000000001": "0x0000000000000000000000000000000000000000000000000000000000000001", "0x0000000000000000000000000000000000000002": "0x0000000000000000000000000000000000000000000000000000000000000002"} }, "id":64}
 ```